 Some people seem a bit hesitant to hide their assets in an offshore trust, and understandably so.
 This is only understandable because we go through most of our lives not dealing with anyone internationally except for the technical support guy in India.
 Now suddenly, we’re being recommended to consider putting our assets overseas.
 Clearly that can make the average person to ask questions.

 This, though, is why the average person remains the average person.
 Lack of knowledge allows these people to be bullied by the system.
 The United States in all its glory is quite an attraction, but there are other countries with secure banking systems and stable political climates, as well.

 Put the Odds in Your Favor

 Do the math.
 What if there was a 100% chance of the courts taking your money if you left it in the bank down the street?
-What if there was a way to provide nearly 100% certain protection of that same money by keeping in an offshore trust?
-And what if you could have online viewing and debit card access to your funds 24 hours per day?
+And what if there was a way to provide nearly 100% certain protection of that same money by keeping in an offshore trust?
+Moreover, what if you could have online viewing and debit card access to your funds 24 hours per day?
 Don’t let fear of the unknown leave you on a street corner with your pockets hanging inside out.
 Educate yourself.
 Then take action.

 Hide Assets in the Safest Banks

 Ever search for “world’s safest banks?”
 Can you guess how many U.S. banks are in the top 30 in the world for safety?
 Would you think 28?
 15?
 5?
 How about zero.
 That’s right there are not any banks in the U.S. in the top 30 for safety.
 In fact, as of this writing, the US only has 3 banks out of 50 on the safest banks in the world list.